 We tried and tested the Kalteziotis Mansion Luxury Hotel & Suites located in Kapsia village, Tripoli.
 The grounds outside are ideal for children and there is also a playground inside the hotel equipped with games, puzzles, an entertainment team, pillows and slides.
 The hotel is good for summer too because it has a nice outdoor pool.
 Don’t miss the Kalogris organic winery nearby.

-Recommended by other parents is the Natura Vytina Hotel.
+Recommended by parents is the Natura Vytina Hotel.

 It used Cocomat products.
 We liked it because there was a lot of space and the kids could go out and play in complete safety.
 Great breakfasts too!!!